 Sexual health and sexuality are relevant to all of us - regardless of experience or relationship status.
 Sexuality is part of who you are, and healthy sexuality is important to your overall wellness.
 You should have as much information as possible to make informed choices about your sexual health.
 Student Health Services can offer a variety of resources on campus to help you make healthy sexual choices.

 Registered SF State students seeking sexual and reproductive health may access the following services at SHS:

-How to help you choose and use a birth control method that fits your lifestyle and to also address questions that may come up.
-You need an appointment but NOT an exam to get a prescription for birth control.
+We can help you choose a birth control method that fits your lifestyle and address questions that may come up.
+You need an appointment but not an exam to get a prescription for birth control.
 Find out more information about different methods.

 - Implant (Nexplanon)

 - Ring (Nuva Ring)

 - Birth Control Pills

 - External condoms

 - Try out a Condom Kit (mailed to you)!